Hmaolud/File-Permissions-in-Linux/README.md

 <img src="https://imgur.com/KQJkB3q.png" height="80%" width="80%">
 </p>
 <p>
 Linux permissions strings (e.g., drwxr-xr-x) show the access levels for files and directories.
-The string is divided into three groups for the owner, group, and others, each indicating read, write, and execute permissions.
+The string is divided into three groups for the users, group, and others, each indicating read, write, and execute permissions.
 </p>
 <br />